hjudgesac/UnifiedJoule/postboostercheck/postboostercheck.md

 4. Validate that both **das-ias** and **Document Grounding** applications are created in SAP Cloud Identity Services.
 These are automatically created by the Joule booster.
 Note that the application names will also include your subaccount name in brackets.
 ![update_ias](5-1.jpg)

-4. Select one of your application for which Joule is being setup for.
-For eg. SuccessFactors and click on **Conditional Authentication**.</br>
+5. Select one of your application for which Joule is being setup for.
+For eg. S/4HANA Cloud Private Edition and click on **Conditional Authentication**.</br>
 ![update_ias](9.jpg)

-5. Validate the **Conditional Authentication** settings for the application, but do not change anything in the existing setup.
+6. Validate the **Conditional Authentication** settings for the application, but do not change anything in the existing setup.
 The settings here would fall into one of the following 3 scenarios:
  * Scenario 1: Application is setup to use Identity Authentication as the Default Identity Provider
  * Scenario 2: Application is setup to use Identity Authentication as the Default Identity Provider but there are conditional rules setup to delegate authentication to a 3rd party corporate IDP
  * Scenario 3: 3rd party IDP is setup as the Default Identity Provider eg. OKTA in my screenshot below.</br>
 ![update_ias](9-1.jpg)

 6. Switch to **das-ias (Name of your subaccount)** application that is created by the booster.
 Set the **Conditional Authentication** settings for this application to match exactly what was set for the application for which Joule is being configured.
-For eg. if the SuccessFactors application is setup with Scenario 3, you must also change Default Identity Provider in this application accordingly.</br>
+For eg. if the S/4 application is setup with Scenario 3, you must also change Default Identity Provider in this application accordingly.</br>
-**NOTE:** As mentioned in the preparations steps, if the same Joule instance is to be shared across multiple applications (eg SuccessFactors and S/4), then those applications must have the same conditional authentication settings.
+**NOTE:** If the same Joule instance is to be shared across multiple applications (eg SuccessFactors and S/4), then those applications must have the same conditional authentication settings.
 ![create_trust](image.png)

 ## **Update Trusted Domains settings**